jeffwright13/pytest-insight/docs/DESIGN.md

 Most logic already exists
 Main work is moving code
 Core analysis is already well-structured
-CLI commands map cleanly to API methods
+CLI commands map cleanly to API methodsw

 # Distributed Test Results Collection
 This is a great question about scaling pytest-insight to handle distributed teams.
 Here's a proposed approach: